rackerlabs/crewchief/README.md

 ## Installation

 Currently only Red Hat 6, CentOS 6, and Ubuntu are supported.
-There is also experiemental support for systemd.
+There is also experimental support for systemd.

 stable